Sirgo Family Endowed Scholarship in Mechanical Engineering

 Nancy and Eric acknowledge the impact engineering careers have had on their lives.
-Careers in engineering have provided them a way to support their family, solve problems that face their lives, and have given them the ability to travel the world.
+Careers in engineering have provided them a way to support their family, solve problems that they face in their lives, and have given them the ability to travel the world.
 They are grateful that their parents pushed them toward the engineering discipline and The University of Texas at Austin.

 The Sirgos are true believers in the discipline of engineering and the contribution engineers make to society.
 They believe that “engineers use their skills to identify opportunities, consider alternatives, and apply solutions to a wide range of issues facing the world we live in and do so on a continuous basis.”
 The Sirgos encourage students to push themselves in the field of engineering and go on to change the world.

 Update September 2019: Audrey Sirgo graduated in 2016 with a BSME.